andyalm/homeassistant-scout-alarm/README.md

 # Scout Alarm for Home Assistant

 This is a custom Home Assistant component to integrate the [Scout Alarm](https://www.scoutalarm.com/) into Home Assistant.
-This integration creates `binary_sensor`s for supported Scout components and `sensor`s for those components that report on Temperature and Humidity.

 ## Installation